lvidarte/lai-client/INSTALL.md

 # 4. Other settings

-## Set your user and key_name to connect with lai-server
+## a.
+Set your user and key name to connect with lai-server

 First login into http://lai.calcifer.com.ar with your Google account.
 Then upload your public key and set a name to identify it.